 The Supplier shall provide software development services to NORDUnet in accordance with the project specification in Schedule 1, below “the Services”.
 The overall project described in Schedule 1, of which the Services form part, is hereinafter referred to as “the Project”.

-NORDUnet shall publish the results of the Project under a Simplified (2-clause) BSD license, for the benefit of the Internet community.

 Any material change in the scope of the Services shall be mutually reviewed and agreed in writing before implementation.

 Performance of the Services